Equitable, Multi-Scale Decision-Making Towards Human and Ecosystem Health

 WSU Center for Native American Research and Collaboration; Northwest, Plateau and Coastal Tribes; USGS; EPA Restoration Working Group; the Columbia River InterTribal Fish Commission; the Spokane River Forum, the Center for Interdisciplinarity, and more!

-The application period for joining the 2023 trainee cohort is currently closed.
-We anticipate opening applications for the 2024 cohort in the Fall of 2023.
-If you have any inquiries regarding applying to the program, please do not hesitate to contact the Program Director Jan Boll at email@example.com.
+The application period for the 2024 trainee cohort is now closed.
+If you have any inquiries regarding applying to the program for the next cycle, please do not hesitate to contact the Program Director Jan Boll at firstname.lastname@example.org.
 Please note that current WSU graduate students are welcome to apply to the Community Engagement in River and Watershed Systems Certificate program at any time – please see here for more information.